uswds/uswds-site/_components/alert/guidance/accessibility.md

 - **Don’t visually hide alert messages and then make them visible when they are needed.** Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.
 - **Use the proper ARIA role.** The ARIA `role` attribute can notify assistive technologies of time-sensitive and important messages.
-To elevate importance, add the appropriate `role` to the `.usa-alert` element from the following table:
+To elevate importance, add the appropriate `role` to the `.usa-alert` element, chosen from the following table:

 {% assign col1Title = 'Attribute' %}
 {% assign col2Title = 'Use case' %}